Protecting your Retirement Savings during a Divorce

 Determine how you would like to handle your divorce: in court or out of court in settlement

-The direction you choose to take in your divorce proceedings will impact how you go about handling the division of assets – and the protection of your retirement savings.
+The direction you choose to take in your divorce proceedings will impact how you go about handling the division of assets and protecting your retirement savings.
 If you choose to go through the courts to finalize your division of assets, ensure that you properly and transparently report all assets.
 A judge who learns that a person has been hiding assets will likely rule in favor of awarding an amplified amount to the spouse.

 If you and your spouse decide to settle the division of assets outside of court, the process will likely be more rapid and less costly.
 This is a great option for a couple who is still on amicable terms.
 Because the proceedings are not open to the public and driven by a New Jersey Superior Court: Family Part judge, a separating couple can experience a much more flexible process, in many ways setting their own rules.
 The finalized agreement is, of course, subject to approval by the court.

-In order to ensure a just division of assets and the protection of retirement savings, however, it is imperative that you ensure a fair settlement and, if possible, not take cash, or lump sum, payout, as it is subject to steep penalties.
+To ensure a just division of assets and the protection of retirement savings, it is imperative that you ensure a fair settlement and, if possible, not take cash, or lump sum, payout, as it is subject to steep penalties.
 At the end of it all, one who receives a lump sum ends up receiving much less money and, unless immediate cash is required, loses out on their fair share in the division of assets.

 Be aware of your assets, including your retirement funds